pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

 *REVIEWERS: This LiveLab is based on the 23c feature 46886-1, Schema Privileges.
 Privilege analysis has been around for a while but has been updated to accommodate this feature.*

-This lab shows how to capture a user's schema privilege use for the <code>SELECT ANY TABLE</code> and <code>DELETE ANY TABLE</cod> system privileges on the <cod>HR</code> schema.
+This lab shows how to capture a user's schema privilege use for the <code>SELECT ANY TABLE</code> and <code>DELETE ANY TABLE</code> system privileges on the <cod>HR</code> schema.

 Estimated Time: 15 minutes

 ### About Schema Privileges and Privilege Analysis
 A schema privilege is a system privilege that is granted to a user and is restricted to the objects in a specified schema.
+By granting the system privilege to a user for the entire schema, you simplify application authorizations without compromising security.
 For example, the following schema privilege grant enables user <code>pfitch</code> to select and delete tables in the <code>HR</code> schema, but not in any other schema.

 <code>GRANT SELECT ANY TABLE, DELETE ANY TABLE ON SCHEMA HR TO pfitch;</code>